SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

     }
     ```

-1. Select **+ New Step** and select **Add an action**
+1. Select **+ New Step** and choose **Add an action**.
-1. Search for **Azure Queues** and select **Azure Queues - Put a message on a queue**
+1. Search for **Azure Queues** and select **Azure Queues - Put a message on a queue**.
-1. Enter a name for the connection, this can be anything descriptive
+1. Enter a descriptive name for the connection.
-1. Enter the storage account name you copied in the previous section
+1. Enter the storage account name that you copied in the previous section.
-1. Enter the storage shared key, which is the value of the **Key1 key value** of your storage account.
+1. Enter the storage shared key, which is the value of the **Key1 key value** field of your storage account.
-1. Click **Create**
+1. Choose **Create**.
-1. Select **pnpprovisioningqueue** as the Queue Name.
+1. Select **pnpprovisioningqueue** as the queue name.
-1. In the body specified in step 4 we specified an incoming parameter called webUrl.
+1. In the request body, you specified an incoming parameter called *webUrl*.
 We will put the value of that parameter on the queue.
 Click in the **message** field and select **webUrl** from the Dynamic Content picker.
 1. Click **Save Flow**.
 This will generate the URL we will copy in the next step.
 1. Click on the first step in your flow ('When an HTTP request is received') and copy the URL.
 We will need that to test and later on in our Site Design.
 1. Save your flow.